 I assume it $25,000 is a sizable risk for many traders especially for newbies who want to start a day trading career, which set very high hurdle to participate in the market.
-Therefore, I can easily imagine many US traders seek the brokers without pdt rule.
+Therefore, I can easily imagine many US traders seek brokers with no PDT rule like CMEG.

 Why do Many Offshore Forex Brokers Decline US citizens to Open Account?

-Unfortunately, a good number of regulated international Forex brokers operating offshore do not accept US residents to open account with them.
-There are strict regulations that limits doing business with US citizens originated by the US government.
+Unfortunately, a good number of regulated international Forex brokers operating offshore do not accept US residents to open an account with them.
+There are strict regulations that limit doing business with US citizens originated from the US government.
 Below is the primary reason why almost all offshore international Forex brokers do not accept US citizens now.

 Dodd-Frank Act requires that Forex brokerage company who wants to do business with US citizens must first be registered with Commodity Futures Trading Commission (CFTC) and National Futures Association (NFA).
 Many international Forex brokers find this very difficult and costly operation with more reporting requirements as shown by HBR report.

 Many of them are still not registered with these two bodies.
-These are mostly legitimate and regulated offshore brokers.
-To avoid the paper mess, they stop accepting US citizen to open account with them.
+They are mostly legitimate and regulated offshore brokers.
+To avoid the paper mess, they stop accepting US citizen to open an account with them.
 It is easier for them to decline the US citizens than incur the unforeseen expenses.

-So in essence the Dodd-Frank Act indirectly, even if unintentionally, makes it harder for the poor in America to trade Forex, but it is not a problem for those who are already rich and have enough extra income they can afford to use in a US Forex account.
+So, in essence, the Dodd-Frank Act indirectly, even if unintentionally, makes it harder for the small trader in America to trade Forex, but it is not a problem for those who are already rich and have enough extra income they can afford to use in a US Forex account.

 Reasons Why Some Offshore Brokers Can Still Accept US Citizens